Sardhendu/DeepRL/src/collab_compete/REPORT.md

 #### Results:

    With several model configuration, we found that MADDPG with frequent Soft-update but lesser TAU reaches the target score.
-The learning seemed pretty unstable, with score rising up slowely till a certain point and then falling to near 0.
+The learning seemed pretty unstable, with score rising up slowely till a certain point and then falling to near 0. **The environment is solved in 8761 episode**

    * **Hyper-parameter-configuration:**
         ```python